 When it comes to welding hazards and control measures, the welfare of employees is the most important consideration.
 Worksites and factories are full of risks that must be assessed and accounted for so that safe workplace practices can go ahead.
 This can include infrastructure, materials, other workers and contaminants.

 In 2018/2019, 147 workers were killed at work and 550,000 injuries occurred in the workplace, leading to 30.7 million working days being lost.
 Each year, 13,000 deaths are suspected to be a result of past workplace exposure.

 Multiple studies have observed excess mortality from pneumonia in welders and workers exposed to metal fumes as well as an increase in pulmonary infection in metal workers.

 Controlling safety hazards and understanding how to resolve them is the only way to help prevent injury or harmful exposure.
 In this guide, we will outline the common welding safety hazards and how you can avoid them.

 Controlling the safety of workers while welding might seem like a no-brainer but there’s a lot to consider, from fumes to tools to the environment.
-If welders are working at height or in an unfamiliar or high-risk environment (such as offshore workers or on an electric plant) then further safety concerns should be enforced.
+If welders are working at height or in an unfamiliar or high-risk environment (such as offshore workers or on an electric plant) then further safety concerns should be enforced to reduce Welding Hazards.